How To Make A Pie Crust

 - To Bake The Dough

 - Pie Plate: Most pie recipes call for a 9-inch pie plate.
-You can use glass, ceramic or metal.
+You can use ceramic, metal, or glass.
+(Although pie crusts tend to shrink a bit when baked in glass pans, so I recommend ceramic or metal.)

 - (Pre-Baked Pie Crust Only) Aluminum Foil or Parchment Paper: If blind or par-baking a pie crust, you will need to cover the pie dough for the first round of baking with aluminum foil (not heavy-duty) or parchment paper.
 This will serve as a barrier between the pie crust and the weights (below).